 During the screening visit, the prospective participant is introduced to the study staff, and the ICF is reviewed with the study principal investigator and/or clinical research coordinator.
 The purpose of this visit is to collect more information about the eligibility of the research participant, including medical history and overall health.
 Typically, the participant may undergo several evaluations including neurological exams, physical therapy evaluations, electromyography, x-rays, and labs to name a few.
 The results of all evaluations will help to determine a participant's eligibility to enter the clinical trial.
-It may take more than one visit (particularly with the SMA type I patients) to complete the screening process and to determine if patient will be eligible for enrollment into an investigational study.
-Beyond the steps recommended above, CRCs are encouraged to:
+It may take more than one visit (particularly with the SMA type 1 patients) to complete the screening process and to determine if patient will be eligible for enrollment into an investigational study.
+Beyond the steps recommended above, CRCs are encouraged to do the following to help to streamline screening, and make patient and family experiences more positive:

 - Demonstrate a patient-focused approach by identifying steps you might be able to take to make the day go more smoothly for the patient and their family.
-There may be some simple things you can do to make it an easier day.
+There may be some simple things you can do to ensure a more positive experience.
 For instance, if siblings are along for the visit, consider having toys available for them to play with during the day. - Ensure strong communication and coordination with and between participants (patients and families) and the site's research and care teams throughout the course of the day.